Programie/DoorCloser/README.md

 ## What is it?

+Do you hate it when someone walks into your house and keeps the door opened?
+Then DoorCloser is the right plugin for you!

-DoorCloser automatically closes doors which have been opened by players after a defined timeout (default: 60 seconds).
+DoorCloser tracks opened doors and automatically closes them after a configurable time (60 seconds by default).

 The plugin also supports defining a list of door types which should be automatically closed.
 In that way, you might let the plugin only close oak doors while keeping jungle doors open all the time.